Translated by Lester Somera

-The sight of the cute Kuidaore Doll, rhythmically beating his drum, causes onlookers’ eyes to soften.
+The cute Kuidaore Doll, rhythmically beating his drum, causes onlookers’ eyes to soften.
 It is the mascot of the Nakaza Kuidaore building, which contains restaurants and izakaya establishments.
 Beloved in its advertiser role for over 50 years, every Japanese person knows of this famous mascot.
 There’s an unending line of people who want to take photos with it.

 Nakaza Kuidaore Building

 4. Osaka's Local Food - Famous All Over Japan

 There are rows of places to eat and drink all around Dotonbori, so give the local food a try.
 Osaka has a lot of flour-based dishes, called konamon.
 Try takoyaki, which are fluffy balls of octopus-filled batter, fried and eaten with sauce, or okonomiyaki, batter mixed with vegetables and other toppings and cooked on a griddle.
 There are also famous dishes like kushikatsu and udon.

 At the Konamon Museum, with its eye-catching octopus signage, you can try out food samples and learn how to cook takoyaki.
 Saturdays and Sundays can get busy, so make a reservation for peace of mind.
 The first floor is a takoyaki shop.